Exploring the Alphabet of English Idioms: A Journey through ‘R’

 Justifications:

 This is an idiom because it means to outperform or outmaneuver someone by a large margin.
-The phrase does not refer to the literal act of running in circles but uses the metaphor of circling to convey superiority in skill or ability, making it idiomatic.
+The idiom does not refer to the literal act of running in circles but uses the metaphor of circling to convey superiority in skill or ability, making it idiomatic.

 Origin: